ultralytics/ultralytics/docs/en/guides/nvidia-jetson.md

         yolo predict model=yolov8n.engine source='https://ultralytics.com/images/bus.jpg'
         ```

+It is also possible to convert the model to TensorRT with computation done on an Nvidia DLA.

+!!! example

+    === "CLI"

+        ```bash
+        # Export a YOLOv8n PyTorch model to TensorRT format with DLA computation enabled
+        yolo export model=yolov8n.pt format=engine dla=True  # create 'yolov8n.engine'

+        # Alternatively, you can assign which DLA core to use on the Jetson device
+        yolo export model=yolov8n.pt format=engine dla=True dla_core=1  # use DLA core 1 instead of 0 (default)

+        # Run inference with the exported model on the DLA
+        yolo predict model=yolov8n.engine source='https://ultralytics.com/images/bus.jpg'
+        ```

 !!! note

     Visit the [Export page](../modes/export.md#arguments) to access additional arguments when exporting models to different model formats